-Even though Pennsylvania is a no-fault state, that does not mean you can’t be sued should any damages you cause be deemed excessive.
+Even though Pennsylvania is a no-fault state, that does not mean you cannot be sued should any damages you cause be deemed excessive.
 You should strongly consider opting for a full coverage plan.

 You also need full coverage if you plan to lease or finance your vehicle because the auto-dealer will require it.
-This means that when you’re shopping around, you can’t simply look for the lowest number for minimum coverage.
-You’ll have to do more digging to see who is the cheapest provider for you.
+This means that when you are shopping around, you cannot simply look for the lowest number for minimum coverage.
+You will have to do more digging to see who is the cheapest provider for you.

 Car insurance discounts in Philadelphia

-The amount you’ll save with each discount listed below varies company by company.
+The amount you will save with each discount listed below varies company by company.
 However, each offers Philadelphia drivers significant savings well worth investigating:

-- Defensive driving discount: You can often qualify for this discount by taking a course online, but if you prefer in person that can easily be done too.
+- Defensive driving discount: You can often qualify for this discount by taking a defensive driving course online, but if you prefer in-person that can easily be done too.
 Philadelphia has multiple locations to choose from.

 - Multiple vehicle discount: With most insurance providers, insuring multiple vehicles with a company will get you a pretty sizable discount on your premium.
-Falling under the ‘customer loyalty’ category, can easily be paired with other discounts to help you save even more such as using the same company for either renters, condo, or homeowners insurance.
+Falling under the “customer loyalty” category, this discount can easily be paired with other discounts to help you save even more, such as using the same company for either renters, condo or homeowners insurance.

 - Pay-in-full: Many companies offer discounts up to 10% for paying your premium in full.
-If you opt for full coverage and have an annual premium around $2,000, that’s a savings of $200
+If you opt for full coverage and have an annual premium around $2,000, that is a savings of $200

 - Anti-theft: Philadelphia drivers can make their insurance provider sleep a little easier at night by installing anti-theft devices.
-How much you’ll save really depends on your provider.
+How much you will save really depends on your provider.

-- Usage-based discount: Many providers are offering discounts based off of driving behavior.
+- Usage-based discount: Many providers are offering discounts based on driving behavior.
 Therefore, the amount you might save each month varies depending on the type of driver you are.
-If you’re fine going the speed limit and thoroughly observing all traffic laws, this discount may save you a significant amount of money as the months and years go by.
+If you are fine going the speed limit and thoroughly observing all traffic laws, this discount may save you a significant amount of money as the months and years go by.